 What does "rescinded" mean?

 In the context of what the FFIEC did to this booklet, "rescinded" essentially means they archived it and will likely not include the booklet in future examinations.
-While the E-Banking booklet was originally listed on the Archived Booklets page after this announcement, it is no longer listed there.
-However, the now rescinded E-Banking booklet can still be accessed via their website here.
+While the E-Banking booklet was originally listed on the Archived Booklets page after this announcement, it is no longer listed there and cannot be found on their website.

 Why was the booklet rescinded?

 According to the FFIEC, they are changing the approach they use to write the booklets.
 Historically, the FFIEC has taken a topical approach to their guidance.
 For example, they would write guidance for specific systems like electronic banking (e-banking).